codeship/screencast-storyboards/blogposts/django-github-appengine.md

-Now let's deploy your application to AppEngine.
+Now let's deploy your application to App Engine.
 Go to your project settings by clicking on the settings icon in the projects dropdown.

 [![Go to your project settings by clicking on the settings icon in the projects dropdown][screenshot-go-to-project-settings]][screenshot-go-to-project-settings]